 4] Charge your laptop’s battery to 100% and keep it plugged in for the next two hours.
 The only reason you need to do this is to make sure the battery is at a regular temperature which is otherwise a bit heated during charging.
 While you can use it, I would suggest not to unless you don’t have a choice.

 5] Unplug the charger from the laptop and let it discharge until it automatically hibernates.
-It will happen exactly when there is 5% battery left as we configured it above.
+It will happen exactly when there is a 5% battery left as we configured it above.

 6] Leave your laptop for as long as possible.
-When there would be no battery left, the computer will shutdown automatically.
+When there would be no battery left, the computer will shut down automatically.

 7] Now plug the charger back and charge it up to 100% again.

-8] Make sure to restore the default the power settings back to normal once everything is complete.
+8] Make sure to restore the default power settings back to normal once everything is complete.
 Click on the batter again, get back to power settings, and this time click on Power and Sleep settings to configure everything back to normal.